The Same Old Story

 "The Same Old Story" is the second episode of the first season of the American science fiction drama television series Fringe.
 The episode was written by executive producer Jeff Pinkner and co-creators J. J. Abrams, Alex Kurtzman, and Roberto Orci.
 When developing the series, they sought to find a medium between serialized drama and the crime procedural.
 "The Same Old Story" was the first regular episode of Fringe, and journalists viewed it as an example of what they could expect from the series.
 It was directed by Paul A. Edwards.

 After a newborn baby rapidly ages into an 80-year-old man, Fringe division agent Olivia Dunham (Anna Torv) and consultants Peter (Joshua Jackson) and Walter Bishop (John Noble) investigate.
 They tie the case to the murders of young women, who have all had their pituitary glands removed.
-It is revealed that Dr. Claus Penrose (Mark Blum), an expert in progeria, is working to help his son Christopher (Derek Cecil) stay alive, as he suffers from rapid aging syndrome.
+It is revealed that Dr. Claus Penrose (Mark Blum), an expert in progeria, is working to help his son Christopher (Derek Cecil) stay alive, as he has rapid aging syndrome.

 "The Same Old Story" first aired in the United States on September 16, 2008 on Fox.
 An estimated 13.272 million viewers watched the episode, a 45 percent increase from the series premiere.
 The episode received mixed reviews from television critics – reviewers thought it was an improvement from the previous episode but faulted it for containing plot contrivances.